-However, I believe the seeds I collected that season gave me a better indicator of milkweed health…only 20% of my seeds sprouted the next season!
-Every other year without heavy aphid infestations, my seed viability has been at least 90%.
+However, the seeds I collected that season gave me a better indicator of milkweed health…only 20% of those seeds sprouted the next season!
+Every other year without heavy aphid infestations, seed viability has been about 90%.

-Little did I realize, I could have stopped this infestation from getting so out of control.
-Over the years I’ve learned more about treating aphids and preventing infestations, so I’m here to help you avoid my aphid-blanketed milkweed debacle of 2011.
+Little did I realize, I could have stopped our infestation from getting so out of control.
+Over the years I’ve learned more about treating aphids and preventing infestations, so I’m here to help you avoid our aphid-blanketed milkweed debacle of 2011.

 Of all the questions I receive about butterfly gardening, “how can I control aphids on my milkweed?” is probably the most frequent.
 A good idea for all gardeners is to check your plants regularly.
-In the following photo, you might see two harmless aphids sitting below tropical milkweed flowers…
+Below, you might see two harmless aphids sitting under tropical milkweed flowers…

 …but I see the potential beginnings of an aphid army!

-Here’s are some tips to keep that army from ever forming, so you can save your precious milkweed plants:
+Here’s are 8 tips to keep that aphid army from ever forming, so you can save your precious milkweed plants for monarchs:

 1. RUB THEM OUT: some people simply get rid of aphids by rubbing them off with their fingers and thumbs .
 This can be effective when the numbers are low if you’re not afraid to get your hands (or gloves) dirty.